Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Conclusion

 \section{Conclusion}

-This work identifies critical limitations that existing inference-time hallucination mitigation methods for vision-language models (VLMs) fail to address simultaneously, including visual attention sink, low visual contribution, and imbalanced cross-modal fusion.
-To address these challenges, we introduce \textbf{G}aze Sh\textbf{i}ft-Guided Cross-modal \textbf{F}usion Enhancemen\textbf{t} (\textbf{GIFT}), a simple yet effective approach that constructs a holistic visual saliency map by tracking “gaze shifts” during user query processing and uses it to enhance both visual and query attentions at each decoding step.
-Extensive experiments show that GIFT reduces hallucination across models and datasets by up to 20.7\%, while maintaining general vision-language reasoning performance with low computational overhead.
+We identify critical limitations that existing inference-time hallucination mitigation methods for vision-language models (VLMs) fail to address simultaneously, including visual attention sink, low visual contribution, and imbalanced cross-modal fusion.
+To address these challenges, we introduce \textbf{G}aze Sh\textbf{i}ft-Guided Cross-modal \textbf{F}usion Enhancemen\textbf{t} (\textbf{GIFT}), which constructs a holistic visual saliency map by tracking “gaze shifts” during user query processing and uses it to enhance both visual and query attentions at each decoding step.
+Extensive experiments demonstrate that GIFT reduces hallucination by up to 20.7\% across models and datasets, while maintaining general vision-language reasoning performance with low computational overhead.

-We also acknowledge a primary limitation of GIFT.
-The method relies heavily on the user query, and vague, ambiguous, or visually irrelevant queries may result in inaccurate visual saliency maps, reducing the effectiveness of hallucination mitigation.
-Future work will focus on improving the identification of vision-relevant, information-rich query tokens, potentially through a small fine-tuned auxiliary model, and on developing strategies for handling cases where visual information is not required to answer the query.